EducationalTestingService/skll/README.rst

   [Output]
   # Also compute the area under the ROC curve as an additional metric
   metrics = ['roc_auc']
-  # The following can/should be absolute paths
+  # The following can also be absolute paths
   log = output
   results = output
   predictions = output
+  probability = true
   models = output